airflow-helm/charts/charts/airflow/README.md

     size: 1Gi
 ```

-<h3>Option 3 - embedded into container</h3>
+<h3>Option 3 - embedded into container image</h3>

 This method stores your DAGs inside the container image.

-This chart uses the official [apache/airflow image](https://hub.docker.com/r/apache/airflow), extend this image and COPY your DAGs into the `dags.path` folder:
+This chart uses the official [apache/airflow image](https://hub.docker.com/r/apache/airflow), so extend it with your dag files:
 ```docker
 FROM apache/airflow:2.0.1-python3.8